makeorbreak-io/rules/README.md

 #### Winning multiple categories

-In order to avoid concentrating the spoils on a particularly successful project, we'll only award one prize per team.
+In order to avoid concentrating the prizes on a particularly successful project, we'll only award one prize per team.
 If a team wins multiple categories, they'll be given the choice of which prize to win.